 - Earl grey tea.
 I used Twinnings for this recipe, as I feel that the lemon-y bergamot really comes through in that brand.
 I think these are the best earl grey tea bags.

 - Gin.
 Use the most floral gin you can find - I used Tomcat.
 You can also fully omit the gin and replace the amount with tea.
+You can also use elderflower liqueur!

 - Mascarpone.
 I like to use Bel Gioioso brand - it's nice and thick which allows for a very fluffy cream.